 SmackDown was also the name of WWE's series of video games for the PlayStation and the PlayStation 2 (later Smack Down Vs Raw).
 The games were WWF SmackDown!
 (2000); WWF SmackDown!
 2: Know Your Role (2000); WWF SmackDown!: Just Bring It (2001); the first SD game on the PS2), WWE SmackDown!: Shut Your Mouth (2002); and WWE SmackDown!: Here Comes the Pain (2003).
 The first three sequels used various sayings of The Rock as subtitles, while the final game broke tradition by using a Phrase Catcher for Brock Lesnarnote .
 Following Here Comes the Pain, the series was re-branded Smack Down Vs Raw to emphasize the current multi-brand nature of the company, and eventually went Multi-Platform.

-As of October 15, 2019, here is the list of people who perform on SmackDown (Live).
-Michael Cole & Corey Graves are the commentary team.
+As of April 15, 2022, here is the list of people who perform on Friday Night SmackDown.
+Michael Cole & Pat McAfee are the commentary team, with Alyse Ashton, Kayla Braxton, and Megan Morant handling backstage interviews, and Mike Rome as the ring announcer.

 - Drew Gulak